To return to: Home Page or About the Author

 About

-2 Understanding Cults and New Religions, with Karla Poewe (Grand Rapids, Eerdmans, 1986,) pp 170 Republished: Vancouver, Regent College Press, 1998 About
+2 Understanding Cults and New Religions, with Karla Poewe (Grand Rapids, Eerdmans, 1986, pp 170).
+Republished: Vancouver, Regent College Press, 1998 Read

 3 A Concise Dictionary of Religion (Downers Grove, Inter-Varsity, 1993), pp. 245; Republished Vancouver, Regent College Press, 1999.
 This book is also available on the Internet at: htttp://www.ucalgary.ca/~nurelweb/concise/INDEX.html Read